04 Oct Craig Braun

 Photo: Ingrid Franz Moriarty

 Craig Braun!
-You probably remember him from his role in ‘Flawless’ or ‘Great Expectations’ with Robert De Niro, or maybe it’s his designer skills that caught your attention, the emblematic Sticky Fingers cover he created for the Rolling Stones, and its none less legendary tongue & lips logo.
+You probably remember him from his role in ‘Flawless’ or ‘Great Expectations’ with Robert De Niro, or maybe it’s his creative skills that caught your attention, the emblematic Sticky Fingers cover he created for the Rolling Stones, or the way he modified their legendary tongue & lips logo.
 I sat down with actor Craig Braun for a little chit-chat about life, acting and the remarkable journey of a man who defied the odds to finally find his way to his own humanity and happiness.